-Director, Mindfulness teacher, Psychotherapist
+Director, Psychotherapist, Mindfulness teacher

 (MA, PG.Dip, MBACP Accredited, BSsP)

 Qualified as an integrative counsellor and psychotherapist from Roehampton University, William initially worked in the NHS, treating bereavement, trauma and working with victims of crime before setting up a private practice.
 He moved to the New Forest in 2010, and is continuing his development at Breathworks and the Oxford Mindfulness Centre.
-He plays the viola and likes cats

 Training & qualifications: